 Update: Pre-orders for the One have gone live on the AT&T website - you can get either the 32 or 64GB version, as long as you want Glacial Silver.

 After some misinformation was spread yesterday (and not just the April Fools' kind) about the price of the HTC One, AT&T has stepped forward to clarify some things.
 The 32GB model will sell for $199 with a two year contract.
 Additionally, for the storage hungry, the carrier will have the exclusive on the 64GB model at launch, which will cost $299.
-There is no word on when other carriers might get a 64GB variant as well, but we imagine it will at least be a few months.
 Read More

 There are those among us who simply need more storage.
 Phones like the Nexus 4, which offers only 8 or 16GB of storage just don't provide enough space for some users, and for them there are phones with microSD slots.
 MicroSD cards, though, aren't cheap.
 If you've been looking for a card with a high capacity but not a high price, Amazon has a deal for you.